DaddelZeit/graphics-settings-utils/README.md

 - Added chromatic abberation postfx

 ## Fixes
-- Screen/display will no longer be applied again when loading
+- Screen/display will no longer be applied again when loading (this reduces loading time in fullscreen)
-- Reduced chance of apply loop
+- Generally reduced chance of an apply loop
 - DOF and HDR settings now reset properly when changing presets
-- Import process now won't overwrite installed profiles and instead create a unique name for each conflicting import
+- Import process now won't overwrite installed profiles and instead prompt a unique name for each import
 - Most game option menus now temporarily disable automatic apply
 - Fixed scrollbar not working in Profile Manager
 - Added more fallbacks to export/import functionality

-- Moved display functions for the widget sections in the edit window into their own file
+- Moved display functions for widgets into their own file
 - Moved search functionality into another module out of the profile manager
 - Unified export options into a single module for sync, added settings keys to store changes
-- More optimisations and backend changes
+- (More optimisations and backend changes)

 # Source
 https://github.com/DaddelZeit/graphics-settings-utils/tree/v15